yoshitianyi/devops-knowledge-portfolio/README.md

 ## TODO List

 * Finish adding emojis
+* Add reference resource links
-* Finish restructuring the categories
+* Re-restructure the categories
 * Specify the policy of selection
-* Add reasons of the recommendation
+* Add reasons of the importance of each item